StackExchange/stack-blog/_posts/2009-07-23-non-english-question-policy.markdown

-But the idea that we should be forced to accommodate random human languages in our community is completely unsustainible.
+But the idea that we should be forced to accommodate random human languages in our community is completely unsustainable.
 Now if _you_ want to form an any-human-language-goes community like that, be my guest.
 I fully support your effort and we'll be more than happy to direct any non-English questions your way.